flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 Whereas links in a personal knowledge graph or wiki usually have a single target, **Agora links fan out by default** and can be thought of as mapping to collections.
 Finally, **the reference Agora tries to remain tool, format and platform agnostic**, the guiding principle being to build first on general conventions common to many tools and platforms in the knowledge space with the aim of achieving greater inclusivity and diversity.

-Being a graph, an Agora can be defined as a set of vertices or **nodes** `N` (entities) and **edges** `E` (known links between entities, optionally annotated).
-An Agora node contains the set of all known resources about or otherwise relevant to the entity described by the node title or any provided metadata.
-Each such resource is called a **subnode**.
-Note that because links can be arbitrarily annotated (i.e. #tagged or qualified by other nearby links) and have multiplicity, the Agora is in fact a **hypergraph**.

 This chapter describes a set of [[protocols]], [[contracts]] and [[goals]] that can be said to define an Agora.
 It also covers a reference implementation of such a construct as free software, and potential applications of a network built around such a platform in the [[knowledge]] and [[social]] domains.

 The free and open source reference Agora provides a minimum viable implementation of the [underlay](https://anagora.org/underlay), **interlay**, **overlay** components of a **distributed knowledge graph** based on off-the-shelf components.
 Individual Agora instances are expected to **federate** and organize into a greater **Agora network**.
 We describe how this network can integrate with the wider internet ecosystem and how it could be used to run experiments on distributed thought.

+## Graph definition
+Being a graph, an Agora can be defined as a set of vertices or **nodes** `N` (entities) and **edges** `E` (known links between entities, optionally annotated).
+An Agora node contains the set of all known resources about or otherwise relevant to the entity described by the node title or any provided metadata.
+Each such resource is called a **subnode**.
+Note that because links can be arbitrarily annotated (i.e. #tagged or qualified by other nearby links) and have multiplicity, the Agora is in fact a **hypergraph**.

 ## Data format
-- Plain text as layer 0
+- Plain text as layer 0.
+    - Plain text is ubiquituous.
+    - It is not only a common standard for all tools in the knowledge space; it is a common standard for thought as shown by thousands of years of preserved culture.
 - [[wikilinks]] and #hashtags as layer 1.
 - Markdown as layer 2.
 - HTML, XML and other rich formats as layer 3.